Japan Energy Information

 In the Energy White Paper (2020), renewables are recognised as a major energy source for Japan's future.
 The plan aims to raise the share of renewables in the power mix to 22-24% (including hydropower) in 2030, with plans to make renewables Japan's main power source by 2050 (18% in 2020).

-Feed-in tariffs (FiTs), that were introduced for solar PV in 2009 (for surplus electricity production only) and to other renewables in 2011, were removed in February 2020 for large solar PV projects (>250 kW) and replaced by a tendering program initiated by the METI.
+Feed-in tariffs (FiTs), which were introduced for solar PV in 2009 (for surplus electricity production only) and to other renewables in 2011, were removed in February 2020 for large solar PV projects (>250 kW) and replaced by a tendering program initiated by the METI.

 Interactive Chart Japan Share of Renewables in Electricity Production (incl hydro)